Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Background

 \section{Background}

-In this section, we provide additional background information to set the stage for our innovation.
+In this section, we give additional background information to set the stage for our innovation.
 First, we define $\eta$ as the probability of observing a photon upon observing its partner.
 Typically, attaining a higher $\eta$ is beneficial for entangled-photon experiments because the protocol fails if only one of the photons is received, \textit{e.g.}, quantum communication \cite{Piveteau}.
-Many applications have a minimum required $\eta$, such as the loophole-free tests of Bell’s inequality ($\eta>66\%$ \cite{Shalm, Giustina}) and three-party quantum communication ($\eta>60\%$ \cite{Boström,Wojcik}).
+Other applications require a minimum $\eta$, such as the loophole-free tests of Bell’s inequality ($\eta>66\%$ \cite{Shalm, Giustina}) and three-party quantum communication ($\eta>60\%$ \cite{Boström,Wojcik}).

 Current methods of producing pure single-photons using an SPDC source can be categorized in two ways.
 One approach is to engineer the crystal and optics such that the down-converted photons are pure by design.
-In this vein, many groups rely on engineering the crystal dispersion to achieve phase matching using an auxiliary variable.
+In this vein, many groups rely on engineering the crystal dispersion to achieve phase matching using an auxiliary variable to achieve group velocity matching (GVM).
 For example, spectral correlations can be reduced by choosing an appropriate crystal length and pump spectral bandwidth \cite{Grice}.
 Although this method can yield high purity ($\mathcal{P} \sim 1$), the crystal must be engineered for a specific pump wavelength, meaning there is little to no spectral flexibility \cite{Mosley}.

 Engineered material dispersion methods include introducing pulse-front-tilt on the pump beam using diffraction gratings \cite{Torres}.
-Other groups have used apodized and chirped quasi-phase-matched periodically poled crystals \cite{Imeshev,Arbore,Nasr,Fejer}, or optimized aperiodically poled crystals \cite{Fejer,Dosseva}, etc. In general, these methods tend to be difficult and/or cumbersome.
+Other groups have used apodized and chirped quasi-phase-matched periodically poled crystals \cite{Imeshev,Arbore,Nasr,Fejer}, or optimized aperiodically poled crystals \cite{Fejer,Dosseva}, etc. In general, these methods tend to be difficult or cumbersome.
+Systems that use some of these methods are available commercially.
+However, the price is invariably much higher than that of bulk BBO with some common optics, making our approach more practical for many applications.